-If you are thinking about studying at Newbury College, but are unsure of what the different levels cover and lead to, the following guide provides an overview of each of the main qualifications on offer.
+If you are thinking about studying at Newbury College, but are unsure about how the different levels of qualification compare, the following guide provides a rough comparison of some of the main qualifications offered by us and other providers.

 Full-time study programmes